Book 1

 We can check the database (expensive operation though) after bloom filter has answered with a “probably yes”.

 Can’t remove an item from the Bloom Filter, it never forgets.
-Removal isn’t possible since entries to the table for multiple items overlap most of the times.
+Removal isn’t possible since entries to the table for multiple items may overlap.

-The larger the Bloom Filter, the lesser false positives it will give.
-Memory and accuracy is a trade-off.
+The larger the Bloom Filter, the lesser false positives it’ll give.
+Memory vs accuracy trade-off.

 Illustration Video